chitrakshi-gosain/Flockr/assumptions.md

 # Assumptions

+- It is assumed that the user enters all the required fields when accessing the application

 ## auth.py
 - 1. As of iteration 1, token provided by *auth_login* and *auth_register*
      are not unique to the login session.